michalporeba/dbablog/_posts/2018-04-09-automated-environmental-checks.md

 }
 {% endhighlight %}

-And finally when we know the configuration and confirm functions are working as expected, the **checks\Database.Tests.ps1** which provides the definition of the check could be as simple as:
+And finally, when we know the configuration and confirm functions are working as expected, the **checks\Database.Tests.ps1** which provides the definition of the check could be as simple as:
 {% highlight PowerShell linenos %}
 $config = Get-ConfigForPageVerifyCheck                  # Configure
 @(Get-Instance).ForEach{                                # Collect on instance level